Lotus-Gaming-DE/wcr-api/README.md

 Continuous integration runs the same hooks and additionally checks dependencies with `pip-audit` and performs a Snyk security scan.
-The workflow installs Snyk via `snyk/actions/setup@0.4.0` before running `snyk test`.
+The workflow installs Snyk via `snyk/actions/setup@0.4.0` and authenticates using the repository's `SNYK_TOKEN` secret before running `snyk test`.

 ### Automatic dependency updates